asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The shader outputs the color white if the SIMD-element on which this shader instance is running is 0.
 The rest of the shader instances color their pixel black.
-In the rendered frame-buffer, the lone white pixel in a block of aligned `4x4` pixels reveals the SIMD-element number that was responsible for coloring the white pixel.
+In the rendered frame-buffer, the lone white pixel in a block of aligned `4x4` pixels reveals the position within the block of the SIMD-element number that was responsible for coloring the white pixel.

 By running such a series of fragment shaders, one for each SIMD-element, the following pattern emerges, at least around the origin.